- the music and dance of our communities

 COMMUNITY CULTURAL SURVEYS

-The Folklife Program regularly engages in cultural surveys to discover folk artists and folklife activities, and to document cultural communities that are resident in Nevada.
-Our folklorists can help municipalities and non-profit organizations to design and implement research, documentation, and community engagement projects.
-Contact the Program Director for more information.
+The Folklife Program conducts cultural surveys to discover folk artists and folklife activities, and to document cultural communities that are resident in Nevada.
+We can help municipalities and non-profit organizations to design and implement research, documentation, and community engagement projects.
+Contact the Folklife Specialists in Carson City and Las Vegas for information.

 FINDING THE FOLK